-You can use the DNAT function to map a public IP to the private IP of a backend ECS instance in a VPC.
-By adding a DNAT entry, the Internet traffic received by the public IP is forwarded to the mapped private IP.
+You can use the DNAT function to map a public IP to a private IP of an ECS instance in the VPC network.
+Then, the ECS instance with the specified public IP can provide public services.

-Click the ID link of the target NAT gateway and enter the page of gateway details.
+- Click the ID of the target NAT Gateway.

 Configuration Description Public IP

-Note: You cannot use the IP that is already being used in an SNAT entry.
+Select a public IP.Note The IP that is already being used in an SNAT entry cannot be selected.

-The private IP that you want to map.
+Select the private IP of the ECS instance to access the Internet.
 You can specify the private IP in the following ways: